 Though one may be overpowered by another, two can withstand him.
 And a threefold cord is not quickly broken.”

-With trusted, Godly counsel you can get wisdom from someone who can see your situation with objective eyes and help you separate truth from error.
+With trusted counsel, you can get wisdom from someone who can see your situation with objective eyes and help you separate truth from error.

 With that higher perspective, you can move forward in freedom.